SamBailey6194/ultimate_battleships/README.md

 - User hits and computer hits were being increased to the total number of ships due to an unneeded variable that changed the hits incorrectly player turn and computer turn
 - Loaded in games weren't continuing, required adding if statements adn return statements into main.py load_games_check() and main() so it would continue from where it left off
 - Loaded games led to computer's available coordinates to be reset, added available coordinates to saved games and have them load back in with the data as well by adding available_coordinates or self.available_coordinates variables to the correct functions and return the values properly and stringifying the coordinates.
 I also had to ensure reset_coordinates was making sure the function was only including water and ship places.
+- After user chooses to play again, the programme declares no saved games available when there are saved games available.
+Added return statements to play again option function and include an if and else statement in the while true loop in the main function.

 ### Players Feedback and Fixes or Future Features
 | Feedback | Solved (Y = Yes/N = No/FF = Future Feature) | Fix |